 - Close contacts of a person with confirmed COVID-19 on day 4, 6 or 8 after contact

 Estimated test activity: Approx. 15,000 patients/weekday.
 Presumably a smaller test activity on weekends and on public holidays.*

 - Systematic, standardized test of asymptomatic employees in the health care sector, including nursing homes, other social institutions, the probation services’ half way houses, etc., who work with people in increased risk, including patients in ongoing immunosuppressive treatment (cancer, chronic inflammatory diseases, organ transplantation, etc.), innate or acquired compromised immune system (premature newborns, certain hematological diseases, severely uncontrolled diabetes), immobile persons (secure institutions, people with handicaps, elderly people, etc.) and other certain groups in increased risk (especially elderly people > 80 years).

-Estimated test activity: Approx. 15,000 patients/weekday (highly uncertain estimate)*.
+Estimated test activity: Approx. 15,000 patients/weekday (a highly uncertain estimate). *